How is it different from DevicePilot?

 AWS IoT Analytics is a piece of infrastructure that technical architects can use to build all sorts of things, whereas DevicePilot is a finished application that people can use to visualise and manage their device estate.

-Perhaps the best way to understand AWS IoT Analytics is that it's a way to introduce some logic or analysis into the individual stream of telemetry coming from each device, to create bits of application functionality, or do data reduction ahead of a further stage of analysis.
+Perhaps the best way to understand AWS IoT Analytics is that it's a way to introduce some logic or analysis into the individual stream of telemetry coming from each device, to create bits of your application, or do data reduction ahead of further analysis.
 It's a nice example of the AWS serverless lambda architecture - triggering code in response to a situation (in this case a situation on a device).

 - You can use it to create bits of application, e.g. if you want your heating to turn off when the temperature in the house reaches 20C then you could create a lambda which will run every time a message comes from the device, and if "current_temp >= target_temp" then it can send a message to turn off the heating.
 Your code might even be very sophisticated, for example doing machine-learning.